Viki-coding/Guess-the-Flag-Quiz/README.md

-I came accross many bugs while testing the quiz, from missing semi-colons to the reset button not being contained within the centre of the quiz box due to styling errors that were fixed and rectified.
+I came across many bugs while testing the quiz, from missing semi-colons to the reset button not being contained within the centre of the quiz box due to styling errors that were fixed and rectified.
 I put the HTML and CSS code through W3CValidator and fixed all warnings that were shown.
 Having chrome development tool open while creating code and inspect console log was very helping with some aspects of the bug finding.
-It was also helpful breaking down the problem and  thinking logically - whats working, whats not to be able to focus in on the issue.
+It was also helpful breaking down the problem and  thinking logically - what’s working, what’s not to be able to focus in on the issue.

-One challenging bug was after craeting the toggle button on the instructions button, when clicked was supposed to expand to display the entire instructions and when clicked again toggled back to the button.
+One challenging bug was after creating the toggle button on the instructions button, when clicked was supposed to expand to display the entire instructions and when clicked again toggled back to the button.
 It would take 2 clicks to get the instruction button to expand, after that it would only need one click to toggle.
 After searching on google for help, someone suggested changing the selectElementbyId rather than selector but that didn't work.
-After some chatting with the Sean the CI tutor he told me javascript doesn't know the initaial value of the style rules, so suggested using box display style and ternary rules to fix the problem.
-W3 schools also was good at explaing the process to take to fix it.
+After some chatting with the Sean the CI tutor he told me javascript doesn't know the initial value of the style rules, so suggested using box display style and ternary rules to fix the problem.
+W3 schools also was good at explaining the process to take to fix it.
 It was a very good learning experience and I was very happy to fix it!

 The question 1 of 5 bug was a good learning experience too teaching me the location of certain rules makes a huge difference to the way things are run.
 The bug focused on the Question 1 of 5 process that was meant to increment by 1 each time we moved to the next question, but once I clicked and selected an answer the Question 1 of 5 would move to Question 2 of 5 but would not yet to have moved onto the next question.
 I moved the code to a different location and it worked.